 Professional service organizations are different than many other organizations, especially when it comes to choosing software applications for their business.
-We discussed selecting professional services software on the most recent episode of the ERP Advisor Monthly Conference Call Series.
-You can listen to a recording of the call above, or find a summary below.

 When discussing professional services software, you will often hear it referred to as professional services automation (PSA), Services Resource Management, ERP for Professional Services, or Project Portfolio Management (PPM).
 PPM has a slightly different meaning than the others, as it is often driven more towards internal IT groups or internal project groups with a focus on capitalization of the overall project.